IntelligenceModding/thoriumdocs/docs/fuel.md

 ### Introduction

-To run a Thorium Reactor you need two types of Fuel, <br>
-first the thorium carrying fluid [Molten Salt](#molten-salt-production). <br>
+To run a thorium reactor, you need two types of fuel: first the thorium-carrying fluid, [Molten Salt](#molten-salt-production).

-After that you need [Enriched Uranium Pellets](#enriched-uranium) to start the actual physical reaction inside the reactor.
+After that, you need [Enriched Uranium Pellets](#enriched-uranium) to start the actual physical reaction inside the reactor.

-If you dont have a energy generation yet, craft yourself a [Fuel Generator](http://127.0.0.1:8000/machines/#fuel-generator)!
+If you don't have an energy generator yet, craft yourself a [Fuel Generator](http://127.0.0.1:8000/machines/#fuel-generator)!

 <br>
 [Next > Reactor](reactor.md){ .md-button }